peggydreams/js-rocket/README.md

 # js-rocket
-Launch a rocket with JavaScript
+See how I launched a rocket using HTML, CSS and learning basics of JS from @taptapkaboom